PawarKishori/Alignment1/README.md

 Steps to run Alignment1:

+[Note: Depending on the code's dependency (python2/python3) I have activated the conda sessions in the following shells. name for python3 env in the shell used is "py3.6" and for python2 it is "python2.7".
+Kindly create these environmrnts in your machine too.]

 1. Runing anusaaraka and alignment_Manju
    sh test_old.sh ai1E ai1H computer_science

+   note: ai2H should be in wx
+         ai2E and ai3E preprocessed as per the steps of preprocessing/todo

 2. Running main Alignment1 module
    sh new_test.sh ai1E ai1H